PowerDNS/pdns/pdns/dnsdistdist/docs/reference/dnscrypt.rst

     :param int end: Unix timestamp from until the certificate is valid
     :param DNSCryptExchangeVersion version: The exchange version to use.
 Possible values are ``DNSCryptExchangeVersion::VERSION1`` (default, X25519-XSalsa20Poly1305) and ``DNSCryptExchangeVersion::VERSION2`` (X25519-XChacha20Poly1305)

+  .. method:: DNSCryptContext:getCertificate(index) -> DNSCryptCert

+    .. versionadded:: 1.3.0

+    Return the certificate with index `index`.

+    :param int index: The index of the certificate, starting at 0

   .. method:: DNSCryptContext:getCertificatePair(index) -> DNSCryptCertificatePair

     .. versionadded:: 1.3.0